shubataf2489/sep11-freedom-project/tool/learning-log.md

 - Frame uses a right-handed coordinate system.
 With the default camera direction: positive X-axis extends right, positive Y-axis extends up, and the positive Z-axis extends out of the screen towards us:

+- decided the setting for our game level 1: Default

+ Disclaimer: These are all direct notes I found important from the documentation.

 // Everything combined